 When you teach your students about source credibility, tell them to watch out for advertisements.
 Sites that are trying to sell something are not the best for research purposes.
 The information provided may be biased in order to sell a product.
 If you notice frequent ads or pop-ups for other products, that may also be a sign to close the window and find a different source.

 Teaching source credibility is an important part of teaching research!

 Teaching kids how to find and cite credible sources is the first step towards teaching them to successfully research a topic.
 These research skills can be taught to your students so they can find the most credible sources.

-All of my science and social studies research units contain mini lessons and worksheets to teach source credibility.
-Whether you’re studying US Presidents, dinosaurs, or states, these units are ready-to-go to help your students become researches and show you how to teach elementary students source credibility.
+All of my science and social studies research units contain mini-lessons and worksheets to teach source credibility.
+Whether you’re studying US Presidents, dinosaurs, or states, these units are ready-to-go to help your students become researchers and show you how to teach elementary students source credibility.
 Check out my units below.
 You can see also see ALL of the units and save 30% with the Science and Social Studies Research Units Bundle!
 Lastly, you can also find all of my research units in my Teachers pay Teachers store.

 Want a FREE sample of the research units?

 If so, you can grab a free sample of the units inside the free resource library.
 This freebie includes pages that will help your student understand how to use text features during their research!
 A new research freebie will be added soon, too.
 By signing up, you will be the first to receive it!
 Pretty sweet, right?

 Following the tips outlined in this post, you will be able to teach source credibility to your elementary students!
 This is an important research skill to get your young learners started on the right track as they begin to research.